GitHub and Bitbucket Integration

 CircleCI will never make your SSH keys public.

-Remember that SSH keys should be shared only with trusted users and that anyone that is a GitHub collaborator on a project employing user keys can access your repositories, so only entrust a user key to someone with whom you would entrust your source code.
+Remember that SSH keys should be shared only with trusted users.
+GitHub collaborators on projects employing user keys can access your repositories, therefore, only entrust a user key to someone with whom you would entrust your source code.

 User key access-related error messages